natyavidhan/PyPantry/README.md

 # PyPantry
-A API wrapper for Pantry json database
+An API wrapper for Pantry json database